 Freedom to Read.
-Islam started out with a generalized and universal command to all of humanity that said: “Read,” which meant not only that reading from now on was a basic human right for all human beings, but also that reading should henceforth become a fundamental human activity in their daily lives.
+Islam started out with a generalized and universal command to all of humanity that said: "Read," which meant not only that reading from then on was a basic human right for all human beings, but also that reading should henceforth become a fundamental human activity in their daily lives.

-Further, this made it clear to anyone who could see that from that point on “The Pen,” and not the sword, was to be the main arbiter of human affairs.
-That is partly why the Qur’an has a whole chapter called “The Pen,” but not once throughout its entire text of 114 chapters and over 6000 words does it even once use the word “The Sword.
+Further, this made it clear to anyone who could see that from that point on "The Pen," and not the sword, was to be the main arbiter of human affairs.
+That is partly why the Qur'an has a whole chapter called "The Pen," but not once throughout its entire text of 114 chapters and over 6000 words does it even once use the word "The Sword".

 Freedom to Write.
 If the word Qur'an means "To Read," the other expression that the Qur'an frequently uses for itself - Kitab - means "To Write" or "A Written Book" or "Something Written."

-It also meant that all human beings from now on must make writing a fundamental aspect of their daily activities and use it as a means of organizing their own personal lives and advancing human knowledge, culture and civilization.
+It also meant that all human beings from then on must make writing a fundamental aspect of their daily activities and use it as a means of organizing their own personal lives and advancing human knowledge, culture and civilization.

 Freedom to Believe.
 People should be free to believe whatever they wanted to believe, and no one should force anyone to believe one thing or another.

 Freedom of Conscience.
 Everyone should be free to use their conscience as their own personal guide in negotiating life's challenges and opportunities, and no one else should force, coerce or brainwash anyone or exercise personal, psychological, social, cultural, religious, political, economic or any other form of tyranny or domination over anyone's mind.